dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0107.md

 The capital deficit explanation focuses on the differential acquisition of capital.
 One process may be differential investment: it hypothesizes that families invest differentially in capital for male and female children.

 We may speculate that in most societies, families anticipating a labor market and an economy that provide differential returns for males and females wish to be competitive by investing more capital in sons than in daughters.
 Thus, it may be expected that males are favored over females for both education (human capital) and extensity of social networks (social capital).
 A second process may be differential opportunities: prevailing social structure and institutions (rules and practices or culture; see Chapter 11) differentially afford opportunities for males and females in developing capital.
-Male children are encouraged and rewarded for

-Inequality in Social Capital 101

-extensity and heterogeneity of social ties, while female children are constrained or even punished for doing so.
+Male children are encouraged and rewarded for extensity and heterogeneity of social ties, while female children are constrained or even punished for doing so.
 These two processes result in differential capital deficit; females will acquire less capital in terms of quality and quantity.
 Capital deficit, in this formulation, is expected to account for the differential placements and rewards received by males and females.

 Return deficit explanation, on the other hand, focuses on the return to capital – in the labor market, for example.
 The argument is that it is the return to capital in the labor market that differentiates males and females.
 In this case, it may be assumed that even when males and females have relatively equal (quality or quantity of) capital, they have different status outcomes in the labor market.
 That is, the labor market differentially rewards males and females for their capital.
 Given the same quality or quantity of capital, males will generate greater rewards than females in the labor market, such as positions in the organization, occupational titles or prestige, and earnings.
 Three different explanations may be offered for this scenario.
 In one, females may not use or mobilize the appropriate capital for the instrumental action of attainment in the labor market.
 For example, they may not use the best social ties and thus the best possible social capital in the attainment process, either because they are cognitively unable to identify the best possible social ties and social capital or because they hesitate to mobilize such social capital due to perceived lack of resources or capacity to return the favor.
 Alternatively, the appropriate social ties are mobilized, but for real or imagined reasons, these ties are reluctant to invest their capital on ego’s (the female’s) behalf.
 These ties may suspect that employers would be more resistant to female candidates and would not take their recommendation or influence seriously.
 Such wasted influence would be a cost rather than a prize for their investment in the candidate.
 Not「putting out」may also be the cultured or institutionally expected understanding, as even for the females and their families, less effort is expected from social ties on behalf of ego.
 A third explanation for a return deficit may be the differential responses from the labor market’s structure itself: employers respond differentially to male and female job/promotion candidates even if they present similar human and/or social capital – a bias shared by organizations in an institutional field (an institutional field is a social community in which the organizations share a set of prevailing values and practices; see Chapter 11 and Lin 1994b).